+Example

-For example, assume you have a folder named "C:\Folder" and a file named "C:\Folder\File" in it.
-Assume also that you have listed Folder above File in ReNamer.
-As soon as first Folder is renamed to New_Folder, the path for File changes to C:\New_Folder.
-However, the File is still listed in ReNAmer at its original location (with the
+Let's imagine that you have a folder C:\Folder which contains a file C:\Folder\Document.txt.
+You would like to rename both the folder and the contained file at the same time.
+You have listed the Folder before the Document.txt in ReNamer.
+As soon as the Folder is renamed to NewFolder, the path for Document.txt changes to C:\NewFolder\Document.txt in the file system.
+However, the Document.txt is still listed in ReNamer at its original location C:\Folder\Document.txt.
+Thus ReNamer is unable to find Document.txt when it attempts to rename it.

-Renaming Folders 112

-C:\Folder\ path).
-Thus ReNamer is unable to find File.